RequestNetwork/requestNetwork/packages/docs/docs/guides/3-API/1-create-and-share-request.md

 ---
 title: Request API - Let's play
-sidebar_label: API - Let's play
-keywords:
+keywords: ERC20, DAI, Request, Portal, API

 ---

-# Create a request in DAI
+## Create a request in DAI

 Description of the use case, with personas, Rinkeby etc.